jdoleary/Spellmasons/docs/TasksCurrentPriority.md

 - Esc hotkey to menu doesn't work if you're hovering a inspect unit while spawning
 - Desync during ally turn (as seen in brad playthrough)
 - Ask server for latest state after returning from alt-tab
-- **important** Loading a game with a portal up - the portal comes back as a blood portal and you have no stamina
 ## Content
 - Bossmason
     - Implement aoe damage against enemies chain+hurt?